 Will Connelly* is a friend of mine.
 He’s a web developer for a company doing an online restaurant booking app.
 He lives in Jiading or Putuo or Huangpu – one of those Shanghai districts that people sometimes mention but no one is really sure where it is or whether it really exists.
-Like most everyone else, Liam has been living under virus lockdown for the last two weeks.
+Like most everyone else, Will has been living under virus lockdown for the last two weeks.
 Unlike everyone else though he’s been writing down his thoughts and experiences.

 He shared it with me and I thought it gave an interesting insight into the mind of someone going through this.
 Not someone on the front lines in a fever hospital and not someone hanging out in Bangkok waiting for the all-clear, just one of the millions of people caught in the cross fire.